Al Jazeera logo

 A summary of the key points of this story verified across multiple sources.

-• Denmark's Foreign Minister summoned the top US diplomat in Copenhagen for talks regarding alleged foreign influence operations targeting Greenland's internal affairs.
+• Denmark's Foreign Minister summoned the top US diplomat in Copenhagen to address alleged foreign influence operations targeting Greenland's internal affairs.

-• Reports indicate multiple Americans linked to the Trump administration are conducting covert influence operations in Greenland, prompting Denmark's diplomatic action.
+• Reports indicate multiple Americans linked to the Trump administration are conducting covert influence campaigns in Greenland, prompting Denmark's diplomatic action.

-• These alleged influence campaigns aim to weaken relations between Denmark and Greenland from within Greenlandic society and potentially align it with the United States.
+• These alleged campaigns aim to weaken relations between Denmark and Greenland from within Greenlandic society, potentially aligning the island with the United States.

-• Denmark and Greenland have jointly condemned these reports, with Denmark's Security and Intelligence Service warning of such foreign influence campaigns.
+• Denmark and Greenland have jointly condemned these reports, with Denmark's Security and Intelligence Service warning of such foreign interference.

-• Denmark has warned against any interference in the Kingdom's internal affairs, while strengthening ties with Greenland and seeking support from European allies.
+• Denmark has warned against interference in its internal affairs, while strengthening ties with Greenland and seeking support from European allies.

 Written by AI using shared reports from